JasonEtco/jasonet.co/src/pages/posts/replace-ci-with-github-actions.md

 Another question you may be asking: "Jason, why didn't you use the `actions/npm` action, isn't this what it's for?"
 Great question!
 Let's step back for a second and remind ourselves that actions works by building and running Docker images.
 The smaller the image, the faster your action will run - less download time, less build time, means less overall running time.

-[actions/npm uses the `node:slim` Docker base image](), which isn't quite as small as `node:alpine`.
+[actions/npm uses the `node` Docker base image](https://github.com/actions/npm/blob/59b64a598378f31e49cb76f27d6f3312b582f680/Dockerfile#L1), which isn't quite as small as `node:alpine`.
 You can [read up on the differences](https://derickbailey.com/2017/03/09/selecting-a-node-js-image-for-docker/) to see what's right for your project.
-So far, the biggest difference that I've found is that `node:alpine` doesn't ship with Git, so if your project uses dependencies [installed from a Git repository]() you'll need to use `node`.
+So far, the biggest practical difference that I've found is that `node:alpine` doesn't ship with Git, so if your project uses dependencies [installed from a Git repository](https://docs.npmjs.com/cli/install#description) you'll need to use `node`.

 We then define a `runs` property to use the `npm` CLI that ships with Node.js.
-This one file gets us two individual Docker images that run `npm ci` to install our app's dependencies and `npm test` to run our automated tests.
+This one file gets us two individual Docker containers that run `npm ci` to install our app's dependencies and `npm test` to run our automated tests.
+Actions in the same workflow can access a shared filesystem, despite each action running in a separate container.

 ### Code coverage